pkarsy/rfboot/help/The-First-Project.md

 > make isp
 ```
 To write th bootloader.
-If your project uses a crystal you can edit again "rfboot/hardware_settings.mk" or simply
+If your project uses a crystal you can edit "rfboot/hardware_settings.mk" before burn
+or simply
 ```
 > make xtal
 ```